ConradKleykamp/Predicting-Introverts-from-Extroverts/README.md

 In order to identify the best model parameters, I use [Optuna](https://optuna.org/), which is a hyperparameter optimization framework.
 Optuna will create and run through 100 trials to determine the ideal hyperparameters for the final LGBM model.

+To further boost accuracy, I also use ensemble learning.
+This is a technique that combines multiple models to improve predictive performance.
+The final, tuned LGBM model will be combined with XGBoost and CatBoost models.

 I hope you find this project interesting!
 If you have any questions or suggestions for improvement, please let me know.
 I am always looking to improve my data skills!

 ---